bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

 the project, in which the current case was started, e.g. where the start of the running business process was invoked.
-All component look-ups as well as configuration and content management references are processed within the case scope, i.e. the look up of such artifacts always starts at the project that defines the case scope.
+All component look-ups as well as configuration and content management references are processed within the case scope, i.e. the lookup of such artifacts always starts at the project that defines the case scope.

 Example: The Acme Web shop